hoangduytran/blender-manual/manual/modeling/geometry_nodes/simulation/simulation_zone.rst

 Inputs
 ------

+Delta Time
+   The time in seconds between frames.
+   Essentially this the inverse of the render :ref:`Frame Rate <bpy.types.RenderSettings.fps>`.

+   This delta is used to drive the simulation by connecting it node setups that depend on a rate.
+   This will keep the simulation playback consistent when the frame rate changes.

 Skip
    Forward the output of the simulation input node directly to the output node and ignore the nodes in the simulation zone.